hafidaso/Earthquake-and-Data-Analysis-of-Morocco/README.md

 - Regional variations in earthquake occurrences and magnitudes.
 - Insights into preparedness measures for cities with significant seismic activity.

-## Installation and Usage
-1. Ensure all dependencies are installed.
-2. Clone the repository to your local machine.
-3. Navigate to the directory.
-4. Open the `Morocco.ipynb` notebook in Jupyter.
-5. Run all cells to perform the analysis and visualize the results.

 ## Tools & Libraries
 - Python